 7. Inspect the room before you unpack and notate any damages already present on the room condition report.
 The student could be assessed a fee later for damages already present at move-in time.
 Common problems include tears in screens, chips in walls and gouges in doors.
 Also, report any major facility issues such as broken windows, no AC, or trouble with locking the room door to a Campus Housing staff member right away.

 8. Have fun.
 Try to stay relaxed and keep your schedule flexible.
 Aim for positive memories.
 After all, the day is a milestone and a new beginning for both students and parents.

-The Alumnae Dining Hall will open on Sunday, August 24th at 11:30am for the fall semester.
+The Alumnae Dining Hall will open on Sunday, January 11, 2015 at 5:00pm for the spring semester.
 The Alumnae Dining Hall is located on the first floor of Alumnae Hall.
 Food is served all you can eat buffet style.

-Seasons will open on Monday, August 25th at 7:30am for the fall semester.
+Seasons will open on Monday, January 12, 2015 at 7:30am for the spring semester.
 Seasons is located in the basement of Main Hall.

 For questions or further information, contact Gretchen Westgren, Director of Dining Service & Catering at 202-884-9130 or firstname.lastname@example.org.

 Trinity Washington University

 Washington, DC 20017